XorreAI/Qiwqi/README.md

 ## Future Plans

 Our team is constantly working on enhancing the capabilities of Qiwqi AI.
 Stay tuned for future updates and advancements!

-## Contributions

-We love to have the community involved.
-Feel free to send us a pull request or raise an issue.

-## License

-Qiwqi AI is open-source under the [MIT license](LICENSE).

-Enjoy the Qiwqi AI experience and take your restaurant or food service business to a whole new level of digital interaction!